jss367/so-simple-theme/about/index.md

 I don’t do anything to determine their authenticity; I just grab them from wherever I see them online Possibly, some of these clips are fake.
 In general, I think the vast majority are real, but others could disagree.
 I’m also going off of lots of videos, not just one.

 Enjoy!

+We need to be careful not to conclude too much (especially in the negative) or fail to learn as much as we can.

+It's easy to make a straw man out of these tests.
+"Well, some moles are blind so I guess they can never be self-aware."
+No, that's not what anyone is saying.
+This test can work with some cases and will not in others.
+We just have to accept that and continue to think of other ways to probe at the question of self-awareness.

 But I think there is a lot we can learn from these videos.
 And while some are funny, or cute, or warm your heart, they are also interesting.
 And as much time as I -or anyone - can spend with animals, there’s still a plethora of clips online that people have recorded of animals using tools.
 Someone finds their cat reacting to its reflection in the mirror and makes a funny video.
 I think we can learn a lot from this world.
 All of a sudden, we are in a world where everyone has a camera at the ready and there are billions of interactions.
 There are billions of people in the world, having billions of interactions with billions of animals, capturable on billions of cameras and smartphones.
 Let learn something from all of this.